class GraphFrame extends Logging with Serializable

 Converts this GraphFrame instance to a GraphX

-.Converts this GraphFrame instance to a GraphX
+Graph.Converts this GraphFrame instance to a GraphX

-.
+Graph.
 Vertex and edge attributes are the original rows in vertices and edges, respectively.Note that vertex (and edge) attributes include vertex IDs (and source, destination IDs) in order to support non-Long vertex IDs.
 If the vertex IDs are not convertible to Long values, then the values are indexed in order to generate corresponding Long vertex IDs (which is an expensive operation).

 The column ordering of the returned

-vertex and edge attributes are specified by vertexColumns and edgeColumns, respectively. - def toString(): String
+Graphvertex and edge attributes are specified by vertexColumns and edgeColumns, respectively. - def toString(): String

 - Definition Classes